Atomic cluster expansion for quantum-accurate large-scale simulations of carbon: Validation

 \subsection{Diamond surfaces}

-The right panel of Fig.~\ref{fig:defects} shows the energy of relaxed but unreconstructed low-index diamond surfaces.
-As for the point defects in the left panel, the DFT reference energies correspond to the values obtained with the exchange correlation functional that was used for the training of each potential.
-The empty bars for the (110) surface correspond to the values reported in the original GAP20 publication~\cite{gap20_doi:10.1063/5.0005084}, which we were not able to reproduce.
+The right panel of Fig.~\ref{fig:defects} shows the energy of relaxed but unreconstructed low-index {diamond surfaces.
+The empty bars} for the (110) surface correspond to the values reported in the original GAP20 publication~\cite{gap20_doi:10.1063/5.0005084}, which we were unable to reproduce.
 ACE predicts the energies of all surfaces within 3\% error, while the errors of TurboGAP and GAP20 are larger.

 Reconstructions of diamond surfaces driven by relaxation of dangling bonds induce subtle atomic displacement patterns that are a challenging test for interatomic potentials.
 For example, due to dangling bonds the unreconstructed $(111)$ and $(100)$ surfaces have significantly higher energies than the $(110)$ surface.
 Two distinct surface terminations, with three (3db) and with one (1db) dangling bonds, exist for the $(111)$ surface.
 We examined surface reconstructions by relaxing atomic positions to minimize the energy of larger supercells.
 The simulations were initialized to break the symmetry of the unreconstructed surfaces, either manually or by short MD simulations.